wisemuffin/nsw-doe-data-stack-in-a-box/README.md

   - also need to find way to stop process so can make changes whilst editing
 - DOE data

+🧱 Blocked
+- dbt power user lineage no metrics and saved queries.
+Currently can only do this in dbt cloud.

 🔙🪵backlog
 - local reporting (evidence)
 - limitation, when dbt model fails all downstream fails (i.e. if have depency on any other dbt table).
 To investigate.